 The State Water Resources Control Board (SWRCB) decisions on Carmel River issues in July 1995 and subsequent orders continue to influence water augmentation efforts to the present.
 The SWRCB Order WR 95-10 identified an estimated 10,730 acre-feet per year (AFY) of historical unauthorized Cal-Am diversions from the Carmel River that must be replaced by another water project or projects.
+That number has declined due to permanent demand reductions within the service territory, primarily due to District conservation programs and Cal-Am rate structures.
 With few exceptions, SWRCB orders have a "one-for-one replacement" requirement, whereby any new water supply that is developed for Cal-Am use must offset the unauthorized diversions from the Carmel River before new water supply can be used for new construction or remodels that intensify water use in the Cal-Am system.
 Thus, water for existing legal lots of record and other future needs will be available only when Order 95-10 and its subsequent requirements have been fully satisfied.